Recruitment & probation

 - Ensure that the procedures outlined in this document are followed correctly within the School.

-- Ensure that the 'Good Recruitment Guide' is followed when recruiting a University Teacher.
+- Ensure that the Recruitment & selection administration guidance is followed when recruiting a University Teacher.

 - Ensure that immigration checks for University Teachers are carried out within the School to confirm eligibility to work in the UK prior to appointment.